OPCFoundation/UA-IIoT-StarterKit/MqttAgent/readme.txt

 The OPC UA IoT Starter Kit is an implementation of OPC UA PubSub over MQTT using the JSON encoding.
-It is designed to illustrate how to a fully compliant OPC UA PubSub implementation can be developed quickly using freely available MQTT and JSON libraries.
+It is designed to illustrate how a fully compliant OPC UA PubSub implementation can be developed quickly using freely available MQTT and JSON libraries.

 This package includes JSON files which accompany the code (to be published soon).